 So, you want to talk like a local hu?
 Lucky for you, AVA Rafting & Zipline has been white water rafting Colorado for over 20 years, and we are going to train you up on your rafting lingo.
-When you book a rafting trip, you’ll quickly learn the common phrases that’ll keep communication between you and your guides going smoothly and efficiently.
+When you book a whitewater rafting trip, you’ll quickly learn the common phrases that’ll keep communication between you and your guides going smoothly and efficiently.

 Things You’ll Hear Your Guide Say

 Now, your guide is the person steering your boat, otherwise known as a raft.
 They know these waters well, and they’re trained to keep you safe and avoid sleepers (rocks hidden just below the surface in slow water making it hard to notice), so you’ll do well to listen to their instructions.
 For instance, if you hear “Forward one!” coming from the back of your boat, that means everyone with a paddle (the handheld tool used to propel or slow the boat) needs to perform one stroke forward, in unison.
 A stroke is when you plant a paddle in the water beside the raft, then either pull or push, using the resistance from the water to control the boats speed and direction.
 Variations of this call include forward two, left side forward one, right side backward one, and others.
+If you’re going on a family whitewater rafting trip, practicing these terms with the kids can be a fun game on the ride to and back from your adventure.

 Lingo Describing Water Conditions

 Some other terminology you will hear has to do with the behavior of the water itself.
-Cubic Feet per Second or CFS, is very important for rafting, this is the measurement used to determine how high, or low, water levels are, and it is determined by the current.
+Cubic Feet per Second or CFS, is very important for rafting, this is the measurement used to determine how high, or low, current water levels are, and it is determined by the current.
 The current is the speed of moving water.
 To help understand how the currents CFS determines water levels, consider this example.
 A CFS of 300 in a wide section of a river will mean lower water levels than the same CFS in a narrow section of a river because the same amount of water is traveling through both sections at any given time.

 Other common lingo describes the layout of the river.
 An eddy is where the current seems to turn around and head upstream.
 Guides will use an eddy to sit still in a point of the river while they regroup with other rafts still going downstream.
 A bend refers to a curve or turn in a river.
 The experienced guide will know how to prepare the raft for the incoming bend, and how to command their passengers for a well-executed turn.